Parallel Exploration for Product Catalogs

 Chusapedia will remain freely available for use in both practice and research.

-Those who would like to experiment with the most recent pre-release version themselves can access it here:
+Those who would like to experiment with the most recent version themselves can access it here:

-Starting in late 2017, Chusable will be offering the service of helping clients apply Chusapedia efficiently to improve their own choice-supporting interventions.
+Even as Chusapedia continues to be developed, Chusable offers the service of helping clients apply Chusapedia efficiently to improve their own choice-supporting interventions.
 Part of this work can include the creation of extensions of the knowledge base that are especially relevant to the client.